Weinstein jurors focus on Sciorra as deliberations continue

+Jurors were looking at emails that Weinstein sent regarding Sciorra, including ones to the private Israeli spy agency he allegedly enlisted to dig up dirt on would-be accusers as reporters were working on stories about allegations against him in 2017.

+They remained behind closed doors, deliberating without the flurry of notes requesting to rehear testimony and see pieces of evidence that marked the first two days of deliberations.

-Sciorra's allegation is too old to be charged on its own because of the statute of limitations, but it's a key component of the most serious charges that jurors are weighing in the closely watched #MeToo case.
+Sciorra's allegation is too old to be charged on its own because of the statute of limitations in effect at the time.
+But, because of a quirk in the law on charging someone as a sexual predator, it's key to the most serious charges that jurors are weighing in the closely watched #MeToo case.

 Weinstein, 67, is charged with five counts stemming from the allegations of Sciorra and two other women — an aspiring actress who says he raped her in March 2013 and a former film and TV production assistant, Mimi Haleyi, who says he forcibly performed oral sex on her in March 2006.